MindaugasBernatavicius/HelpingStudents/ajax/2019-01-30/README.md

     - On submit POST username and password to http://<>/api/login (username: "admin", password: "Password")
     - On 403 response display user friendly error.

 ## On 200 response:
 - hide loginForm
 - create <table>
 - display data from /api/students
 - on active students should be displayed
 - table headers (\<th\>): name, age, picture, balance, tags, registered, favoriteFruit.
 - add $1000 to each students balance.
 - img should display picture of a student.
 - add line numberings.

-aaa

 ## Requirements:
   - structured code, decomposed into functions.
 Comments required in appropriate places.